ShaikHasnain-2007/ShaikHasnain-2007/README.md

 <br/>

 ## 👨‍💻 About Me
-I am a B.Tech CSE (AI/ML) student at SRM University-AP.
-As a day scholar commuting to campus, I balance my academic coursework with high-intensity hackathons and full-stack engineering projects.
-When I'm not coding, I'm likely managing my campus page, *dayscholar_diaries*.
+I'm an undergraduate pursuing my B.Tech in CSE (AI/ML) at SRM University-AP.
+As a day scholar commuting to campus, I balance my coursework with high-intensity hackathons, managing the *dayscholar_diaries* page, and occasionally unwinding on the basketball court.
+Right now, I'm highly focused on engineering full-stack applications and training localized AI models—pushing my trusty NVIDIA MX450 GPU to its absolute limits!

 ## 🚀 Experience & Hackathons
-* **Quantum Computing Conclave (QC²):** Pitched concepts for the Quantum Machine Learning track.
+* **Quantum Computing Conclave (QC²):** Pitched machine learning concepts for the Quantum ML track.
-* **Code to Connect:** Built **SafeEcho**, a single-page HTML/JS application during the 12-hour sprint.
+* **Code to Connect:** Engineered **SafeEcho**, a single-page HTML/JS application deployed during the 12-hour sprint.
-* **My1stHack:** Formed a team to brainstorm and engineer solutions for the freshers-only event.
+* **My1stHack:** Formed a team to brainstorm and build rapid solutions for the freshers-only event.

 ## 🛠️ Tech Arsenal
 <p align="center">